AndyObtiva/are-we-there-yet/PLAN.md

 [MIT License](LICENSE.txt)

-Copyright (c) 2020 Are We There Yet?
+Copyright (c) 2020 Are We There Yet? - Andy Maleh